Oratorio for Living Things

 Time Out says

-[Note: The review is for the 2022 production of Oratorio for Living Things at Ars Nova.
-The production returns for an encore run at the Signature Theatre in 2025.]
+[Note: The main review below is for the 2022 production of Oratorio for Living Things at Ars Nova.
+The update is for the show's 2025 encore run at the Signature Theatre.]

 Heather Christian's divine Oratorio for Living Things welcomes you to worship.
 To call this genre-nonconforming show a musical would be reductive: It's a sui generis meditation on time and existence, a classical choral masterwork infused with pop, blues and gospel.
 A dozen superlative vocalists and six marvelous instrumentalists make sense and aural spectacle out of Christian's compositions.
 Because the lyrics are dense and can be difficult to parse (some parts are in Latin, sometimes it builds into cacophony), librettos are distributed at the door.
 You can use them as hymnals to follow along, but engaging fully with Oratorio in all its mysterious glory is a transcendent experience.